hchmr/bittle/README.md

 **Planned Enhancements:**

 - Initialization of global variables
-- Module system with export/import (replacing header files)
 - A small standard library
-- More ergonomic pattern matching
+- More expressive pattern matching
 - Basic generics with type parameters

 ### Compiler